-Traffic and revenue data for Fiscal Year ended May 31, 2018 indicates a 7.7% increase in net fare revenue, with a 0.2% increase in traffic volume, as compared to data for Fiscal Year ended May 31, 2017.
-Traffic and revenue data for the nine-month period ending February 28, 2019 indicates a 10.3% increase in net fare revenue with a 1.8% increase in traffic volume, as compared to data for the nine-month period ending February 28, 2018.
+Traffic and revenue data for Fiscal Year ended May 31, 2019 indicate a 10.9% increase in net fare revenue, with a 2.0% increase in traffic volume, as compared to data for Fiscal Year ended May 31, 2018.
+Preliminary and unaudited traffic and revenue data for Fiscal Year 2020 indicate a 3.5% decrease in net fare revenue and an 11.2% decrease in volumes as compared to Fiscal Year 2019, which decreases in traffic and revenue are attributable to mitigation efforts related to the COVID Pandemic.